 If you have questions, please contact the Corporate Card Administrator in the Business Office.

-New for 2016 – Corporate Card transactions are now required to have supervisor approval similar to purchases made through the traditional AP system.
+Corporate Card transactions are required to have supervisor approval similar to purchases made through the traditional AP system.
 See the Purchase Approval section below for more details.

 The purpose for Southwestern University Corporate Card is to provide employees with an efficient system for purchasing goods and services under $1,000 and travel up to $2,000.
 The Corporate Card is a specialized MasterCard administered by JPMorgan Chase.
 Purchases made with the cards will be charged directly to the account specified in Smartdata, JP Morgan’s online reporting platform, and will be reported on the monthly general ledger.

 The primary benefits of using the Corporate Card for departments are:

 - Acceptance by any merchant who accepts MasterCard

 - More timely purchase and receipt of goods

 - Convenience of purchasing via the internet or telephone

 - Increased information about purchasing transactions captured on Smartdata

 - Reduced paperwork since no PO or check requisition is necessary